hubertsui/better-etling/README.md

    docker push YOURDOCKERACCOUNTNAME/extracting
    ```

-4. Execute the commands below which builds and pushes transforming image to Docker Hub.
+4. Execute the commands below to build and push the transforming image to the Docker Hub.

    ```powershell
    cd ../extracting